mvolkmann/blog/src/web-dev-tips.md

 The most commonly used properties applied to child elements are described here.

-- `grid-column-start`: This specifies the column number in which the child begins.
+- `grid-column-start` specifies the column number in which the child begins.
-- `grid-column-end`: This specifies the column number in which the child ends.
+- `grid-column-end` specifies the column number in which the child ends.
-- `grid-row-start`: This specifies the row number in which the child begins.
+- `grid-row-start` specifies the row number in which the child begins.
-- `grid-row-end`: This specifies the row number in which the child ends.
+- `grid-row-end` specifies the row number in which the child ends.
 - `grid-column: {start} / {end}` specifies the start and end columns.
 - `grid-column: {start} / span {columns}` specifies the start and # of columns.
 - `grid-row: {start} / {end}` specifies the start and end rows.